 that you have a well-thought out plan, they are more likely to invest in you.
 The key is to demonstrate to them

 that your business concept will be profitable - before they invest with you.

 Small businesses that have been operating for at least two years can find capital through

 the ReceivablesExchange.com, a global institute of international investors to whom small business owners

 can sell their receivables in exchange for working capital to grow their companies.Dun &

 Bradstreet has been helping businesses for decades to improve, monitor and manage their business credit.

-Through their site, you can start building your business credit in 3 easy steps.
+Through their site, you can start building your business credit.